Smoothed Analysis of Learning from Positive Samples: Proofs of Main Results ( )

 In this section, we present a pseudo-approximation algorithm for \pERM{} -- \cref{alg:constReg}. \cref{alg:constReg} comes with the guarantees in \cref{thm:constReg}, which we restate below. \constReg* The algorithm in \cref{thm:constReg} is summarized in \cref{alg:constReg}.

 \paragraph{Notation and Conventions.} Before proceeding to the proof, we explain some of the conventions we follow in this section.
 First of all, recall that for each $\ell\geq 1$, $\hyP(\ell)$ is the set of all degree-$\ell$ PTFs over $\R^d$.
-Define $H_{\opt}\in \hyP(k)$ as the following hypothesis
+Define $H_{\opt}\in \hyH$ to be any optimal hypothesis for \pERM{}, i.e.,